Evan Schiller

 Crosswater Golf Course

-Sunriver, OR • Public
+Sunriver, OR • Private

 Overview

 Part of Crosswater was reportedly built in the meadow where John Wayne, as Rooster Cogburn, filmed his climactic charge with guns blazing in the 1969 film, True Grit.
-The Bob Cupp design is far more subtle than a Wayne western, with low-profile greens edged by graceful chipping areas and fairways intersected repeatedly by the Big and Little Dechutes rivers.
+The Bob Cupp design is far more subtle than a Wayne Western, with low-profile greens edged by graceful chipping areas and fairways intersected repeatedly by the Big and Little Deschutes rivers.
 Crosswater was Golf Digest's Best New Resort Course of 1995.

 About